engdanilo/dojov2/README.md

 ## Technologies Used

-- **React**: A JavaScript library for building user interfaces.
+- React: A JavaScript library for building user interfaces.
-- **Bootstrap**: A CSS framework for developing responsive and mobile-first websites.
+- Bootstrap: A CSS framework for developing responsive and mobile-first websites.
-- **Solidity**: A programming language for writing smart contracts on the Ethereum blockchain.
+- Solidity: A programming language for writing smart contracts on the Ethereum blockchain.
-- **Foundry**: A blazing fast, portable, and modular toolkit for Ethereum application development.
+- Foundry: A blazing fast, portable, and modular toolkit for Ethereum application development.

 ## Installation